 We summarize the estimates from Equation (3) here and report them in detail in Appendix Table A4.
-In contrast to the strategic trading conjecture, the coefficients on the interactions are positive; these estimates are statistically significant at the 5% level for return chasing and percentile fees, and at the 10% level for underdiversification.
+In contrast to the strategic trading conjecture, the coefficients on the interactions are positive; these estimates are statistically significant at the 5% level for each outcome except for turnover, for which the estimate is significant at the 10% level.
 The economic magnitudes are large.

 Consider, for example, the return chasing behavior.
-The estimates reported in Panel A of Table 6 show that the unconditional correlation between advisors and clients is 0.24.
-The estimates in Table A4 show that this correlation is as low as 0.11 among the advisors with the smallest personal portfolios and as high as 0.36 among advisors with the largest portfolios.
-Excluding total MER, for which the interaction coefficient is very small, the correlation in advisor-client trading is two or three times larger for advisors with the largest relative portfolios compared to the smallest.
+The estimates reported in Panel A of Table 6 show that the unconditional correlation between advisors and clients is 0.21.
+The estimates in Table A4 show that this correlation is as low as 0.04 among the advisors with the smallest personal portfolios and as high as 0.36 among advisors with the largest portfolios.
+For each trading behavior, the correlation in advisor-client trading is two or three times larger for advisors with the largest relative portfolios compared to the smallest.
 These estimates indicate that, if anything, advisors who have a greater vested interest in the performance of their own portfolios invest more similarly to their clients.